Fallin7/Technical-Test-Ortu/README.md

     ./notebooks/BigDataRoadAccident.ipynb

 ## Running Python script
-If you want to execute the test code in a single script, you can navigate to the 'src' folder and run the Python script called 'test_ortu.py'.
+If you want to execute the test code in a single script, you can navigate to the 'src' folder and run the Python script called 'test_ortu.py' with the command:

+    python test_ortu.py